Changissnz/selfinterest/README.md

 would be the start or ending value of a subspan.
 Needless to say, the task of assigning an infinite number of numbers to another infinite number of numbers results in outputs very much like art, given no additional information on the one making the assignments, for this would lead to a kind of predictability on the output.
+Representations, by use of primitives such as numbers, can satisfy certain demands of individuals and are usually deemed flawed because their translation from one medium to another bears effects thought to be adverse.